SymfonyCasts/design-patterns/sfcasts/strategy.md

 Let's talk about an *imaginary* example before we start coding.
 Suppose we have a `PaymentService` that does a bunch of stuff... including charging people via credit card.
-But now, we discover that we need to use this *exact* same class to charge people via PayPal... or pirate treasure - that sounds more fun.
+But now, we discover that we need to use this *exact* same class to allow people to pay via PayPal... or via pirate treasure - that sounds more fun.

 Anyways, how can we do that?
 The *strategy pattern*!
-We would allow a new `PaymentStrategyInterface` object to be passed *into* `PaymentService` and then we would just call *that*.
+We would allow a new `PaymentStrategyInterface` object to be passed *into* `PaymentService` and then we would call *that*.

 Next, we would create two classes that *implement* the new interface:
 `CreditCardPaymentStrategy` and `PiratesBootyPaymentStrategy`.
 That's it! *We* now